 If you have found this blog, saying Welcome does not really seem appropriate.
 I know you wish you weren't surfing the internet for diabetes.
 I felt the same.

 A big part of me wishes I were not writing about diabetes, nor did I anticipate to become so opinionated or informed on the subject, but it happened.
-When my son was 20 months old he was diagnosed with Type 1 Diabetes.
+In 2010, my son was diagnosed with Type 1 Diabetes.

 It wasn't really part of the plan… Correction - it was not part of the plan, but it happened.
-He is now six.
 It is not always easy, but I think we are all doing okay, and I hope we continue to do so.

 Why the Middle East?
 I happen to live in Dubai.
 I don't think that living in the Middle East makes mine or my son's diabetic experience any more unique or challenging than it does elsewhere in the developed world.

 I hope you stick around, or read something you like.
 Feel free to comment and join the conversation, subscribe or follow this blog by liking the Facebook page Diapoint.